IamHavingFun/salesforce-code-guide/code-style/javascript/README.md

 This document explains some code style guidelines to make JavaScript code more readable and easier to understand.

+## Prefer Array methods

+Coming soon

-## Prefer modern JS syntax and features
+## Prefer arrow functions if possible

 Coming soon